 This section of the Trail through Time runs through Madrone Canyon on the way to Rock City, then along South Gate Road right through Rock City.

 We hope you enjoy this hike!
-Please check out the new sixth edition of our regional trail map to find more great places to hike close to home.
+Please check out our regional trail map to find more great places to hike close to home.